obDann/fundamentals/designPatterns/README.md

 [Adapter:](./Adapter) Lets an object make a request with incompatible (but fully implemented) resources injected into it.

-[Composite:](./Composite) Allows components to hold objects of its interface.
+[Composite:](./Composite) Allows an object hold other objects of its interface.
+The example is further extended on a [project I worked on](https://github.com/obDann/project-archive/tree/master/JShell).

 [Decorator:](./Decorator) A core object that can have additional properties with each layer.